 Short answer.
 No.

-Presently there are no statutory educational prerequisites or requirements to become a death doula.
+Presently so far as I am aware, there are no statutory educational prerequisites or requirements to become a death doula.

 You don’t need prior training in any field in order to be an Eold.